Jakarta, Indonesia

 Panel 5: Preparing the Future: The State of Play in APAC

 What is the direction of travel for the relationship between tech and media in the region given the evolving geopolitical context and changing user behaviors?
+How are users in the region driving changes in how information is produced, distributed, and consumed?
+What are the challenges and opportunities for producers of content in the region?
 How are governments adapting to these changes and what policy frameworks are emerging related to journalism and digital platforms?

 MODERATED BY